-4. Platypus milk could combat superbugs.
-Since platypuses don't have a sterile away to deliver milk, it would need to provide additional protections against bacteria in the environment.
-In 2010, scientists discovered that platypuses' milk contained antibacterial properties that could help us in the fight against antibiotic resistance.
-A 2018 study published in the journal Structural Biology Communications determined that the protein has a ringlet-like structure, so researchers named it the Shirley Temple protein, after the child actor known for her curly locks.
+5. Platypus milk could combat superbugs.
+Since platypuses don't have a sterile way to deliver milk, it needs additional protections against bacteria in the environment.
+In 2010, scientists discovered that platypuses' milk contained antibacterial properties that could help in the fight against antibiotic resistance.
+A study published in the journal Structural Biology Communications determined that the protein has a ringlet-like structure, so researchers named it the Shirley Temple protein, after the child actor known for her curly locks.
 This structure is unique among proteins, and it could indicate a unique, therapeutic function as well.

-5. Platypuses have 10 sex chromosomes.
+6. Platypuses have 10 sex chromosomes.
 Mammals typically just have a single pair of chromosomes that determine sex, but platypuses have five pairs, a real rarity in mammals.
-For mammals, two chromosomes is all you need to determine sex, but for the platypus, it's always 10 chromosomes that make up their sex.
+For mammals, two chromosomes are all you need to determine sex, but for the platypus, it's always 10 chromosomes that determine sex.
 Odder still is that some of those Y chromosomes share genes with sex chromosomes found in birds.
 Yes, birds.
 It's possible that mammal sex chromosomes and bird sex chromosomes evolved at the same time, and the platypus could be the key to figuring it out.